 Jeez, I’d forgotten just how attractive he was.
 Is anyone else seeing this?!?!

 Toronto Dimple Chin and I had a fairly quick chat, he said he wasn’t supposed to be in town but his plans had changed, that it was nice to see me and we should do something while he was still in town.
-I agreed, another quick hug, a glance at the dimple and I returned to where my group was sitting and he headed off in the direction of his friends.
+I agreed, another quick hug, a glance at the dimple and I returned to where my friends were sitting and he headed off in the direction of his.

-Before I even reached within earshot of our seats, I could tell they were filling in the rest of our friends with the details of the bar encounter.
-As I approached my girlfriend stopped talking, looked at me and said “he is one of the most attractive men I’ve seen in real life in my life”.
+Before I even reached within earshot of our seats, I could tell the two witnesses were filling in the rest of my friends with the details of the bar encounter.
+As I approached my girlfriend stopped talking, looked at me and said “he is one of the most attractive men I’ve seen in real life, in my life”.
 And I couldn’t disagree.

 It turns out even our straight, male friend thought the same.
 When they’d turned around and saw me chatting to Toronto Dimple Chin, he’d said “I don’t know who he is, but I’d do him” and then was apparently incredulous that I had in fact actually already “done him”.